 High Performance Coaches generally teach students in the LTED stages of Learning & Training to Win and Living to Win.
 Specializes in developing athletes through refining basic sport skills and developing more advanced skills and tactics.
 Students primarily compete at or are preparing to compete at national to international level competitions.

-This program is under development and is administered by Equine Canada direct.
-Contact the MHC office or Equine Canada for more information or see www.equestriancanada.ca
+This program is under development and is administered by Equestrian Canada direct.
+Contact the MHC office or Equestrian Canada for more information or see www.equestriancanada.ca

 Manitoba Horse Council Office